francescaale/Javascript-Connect-Four/README.md

 - Turn-based player logic with color-coded discs
 - Win detection in all directions
-- Responsive layout and simple UI
+- Good game layout and simple UI